Complete non-compact G2-manifolds from asymptotically conical Calabi-Yau 3-folds: Differential forms on AC Calabi--Yau -folds

 \subsection{$L^2$--cohomology}

 The starting point of our discussion is the description of the $L^2$--cohomology of $B$, \ie the spaces

 The description of the $L^2$--cohomology of AC manifolds in terms of topological data is well known, \cf \cite[Example 0.15]{Lockhart} and \cite[Theorem 1A]{HHM}.
-Here we giving the statement only in the $6$-dimensional case relevant to us.
+Here we give the statement only in the $6$-dimensional case relevant to us.

 Regard $B$ as a manifold with boundary $\Sigma$.
 Then we have the long exact sequence in cohomology (with real coefficients) for the pair $(B,\Sigma)$:

 \begin{theorem} Let $(B,\omega_0,\Omega_0)$ be an AC Calabi--Yau $3$-fold.
 Then there is a natural isomorphism